mhackersu/mhackersu/README.md

 #### Philosophy

-- Use D3 & SOLID as guides.
+- Use D3 & SOLID as guides
-- Programming is about learning.
+- Programming is about learning
-- Naming things is hard.

 #### Interesting Finds